 - Report on and recommend to the SHUSA Board, or any designated Sub-Committee of the SHUSA Board, the above activity.

-8.2.2 SHUSA CRM Function
+8.2.2 SHUSA CRM Function didn’t specify LoD of each role

 SHUSA Chief Risk Officer (CRO)

 - Oversees the establishment of credit risk limits on an enterprise-wide basis and the monitoring of compliance with such limits.